 MSSP has tons of threat data and the good news is that you can transform it into something actionable.
 For instance, if there is a new vulnerability or possible exploits on your servers, MSSP intelligence will recommend a way to patch your system.
 Sometimes, they may even suggest new ways to mitigate possible losses and this is what your business needs.

 MSSP intelligence is actually more focused and leads to proper insights that are useful to address your security challenges.
 Also, previous intelligence data collected over time is very helpful in creating a better layer to deal with a threat surface.
-You can understand more about threat intelligence overview by watching a YouTube video like:

 The bottom line